TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Inline/Examples.rst

 =======================================

 It is also possible to use the inline FAL relations is a flexform.
-However there is no method which fascilitates the generation of the code yet.
+However there is no method which facilitates the generation of the code yet.
 So the configuration has to be written manually like this:

 .. include:: /Examples/Snippets/Styleguide/RstIncludes/InlineFalInline1Flexform.rst.txt